MarinkoBa/Hate-Speech-Classification/README.md

 (6) perform stemming
 (7) convert data with TF-IDF (uni- and bigrams allowed) to make it ready to use for machine learning algorithm <br>

+For restricted preprocessing the same steps are used except that hashtags and mentions are not removed.

 ### Basic Statistics: